Andrew Gardner (archaeologist)

 Andrew Gardner is an archaeologist working in the areas of Roman archaeology and archaeological theory.
+He is Professor of the Archaeology of the Roman Empire at the UCL Institute of Archaeology.

 Education

 Gardner studied for a BA and MA in Archaeology at UCL.
 He completed a PhD in 2001 at the UCL Institute of Archaeology.

 Career

 Since 2005 Gardner has been a lecturer in archaeology at the Institute of Archaeology.
 His recent work has drawn on Border Studies to consider frontiers in Roman Britain.
-Gardner is on the editorial board for Britannia. and Papers from the Institute of Archaeology.
+Gardner is the Editor of Britannia.
 He was elected as a Fellow of the Society of Antiquaries in 2011.
+He served as co-Chair of University Archaeology UK from 2022-25.
 Gardner has had a long-standing involvement with the Theoretical Roman Archaeology Conference and is a member of the Advisory Committee.
 In 2001, TRAC formed a standing committee to oversee the conference, consisting of Gardner, Martin Carruthers, Carol van Driel-Murray, Jason Lucas, Louise Revell, and Ellen Swift.
 The committee also edited the proceedings for the 2001 conference.